phongphong1/Useful-Tool/README.md

-#Hi, here are some useful tools I just found on the Internet
+#Hi, here are some useful tools I just found on the Internet💾
 1. Office and Activation Tool (Extract pass: 123)